Davivicente1995/Davirazze/README.md

 - I am majoring in Systems Analysis and Development 👨‍💻
 - Currently focused on Web Development 🎯🌐💻

-I am currently looking for experience.

-I am studying to become a successful Front-End.

 My knowledge at the moment is ⚙️
-✔️ HTML, CSS and Javascript (Basic)
+✔️ HTML, CSS and Javascript (Basi
 ✔️ Git and GitHub
 ✔️ SQL
-✔️
-✔️

 I'm passionate about problem solving and learning.
 Always open to new challenges and ready to face changes.🎯.:dart: